Natural History (Pliny): Zoology

-Zoology is discussed in Books VIII to XI.
-The encyclopedia mentions different sources of purple dye, particularly the murex snail, the highly prized source of Tyrian purple.
-It describes the elephant and hippopotamus in detail, as well as the value and origin of the pearl and the invention of fish farming and oyster farming.
+From there, "the natural history of fishes" is outlined.
+Pliny identified all aquatic animals as "fishes", making distinctions between those "with red blood" (cetaceans and traditional fishes) and those "without blood", the latter classified between "soft fishes" (cephalopods), those with "thin crusts" (e.g. crustaceans & sea urchins), and those enclosed with hard shells (e.g. bivalves & gastropods).
+As well, jellies are described with "bodies of a third nature" as a mix of animal and plant.
+The encyclopaedia mentions different sources of purple dye, particularly the murex snail, the highly prized source of Tyrian purple, as well as the value and origin of the pearl and the invention of fish farming and oyster farming.
 The keeping of aquariums was a popular pastime of the rich, and Pliny provides anecdotes of the problems of owners becoming too closely attached to their fish.